-Lighting can use around 10% of energy in households and up to 40% in commercial premises, depending on the nature of the business and type of lighting used.
+Lighting can use up to 40% of energy in commercial premises, depending on the nature of the business and type of lighting used.
 Street and public lighting is the single largest source of carbon emissions for local governments.

 Old-style incandescent (including halogen) bulbs are highly inefficient, burning most of the energy they use as wasted heat.
 This also makes them a fire risk.